 - South Africa, through the Department of Trade, Industry and Competition successfully hosted the first virtual G20 Trade and Investment Working Group (TIWG) meeting from 18-20 March 2025.
-The meeting was opened by the Deputy Minister of Trade, Industry and Competition, Mr Andrew Whitfield - The meeting was attended by 151 delegates and afforded G20 members an opportunity to discuss pressing global trade and investment challenges and advance a forward-looking agenda for inclusive and sustainable economic growth. - It also provided a platform for the Presidency to set the agenda on trade and investment focusing on four priority areas: - Trade and Inclusive Growth with a view to develop high-level principles to foster trade and inclusive growth, and work towards a G20 Africa Cooperation Agenda, building on previous Presidencies' initiatives on promoting G20 partnership with Africa such as that of China, Germany, India and Japan. - Responsive Trade and Investment Agenda to address global challenges such as climate change, digital inclusion, pandemic preparedness, food security, and supply chain resilience, alongside toolbox of reforms in the investment treaty regime to support the global commons. - G20 Framework on Green Industrialisation and Investments towards a grand bargain that supports value addition of critical minerals at the source or close to the source and promotes resilient supply-chains. - On WTO Reform support for WTO reform and the development dimension of the WTO.
+The meeting was opened by the Deputy Minister of Trade, Industry and Competition, Mr Andrew Whitfield - The meeting was attended by 151 delegates and afforded G20 members an opportunity to discuss pressing global trade and investment challenges and advance a forward-looking agenda for inclusive and sustainable economic growth.

+It also provided a platform for the Presidency to set the agenda on trade and investment focusing on four priority areas:

+- Trade and Inclusive Growth with a view to develop high-level principles to foster trade and inclusive growth, and work towards a G20 Africa Cooperation Agenda, building on previous Presidencies' initiatives on promoting G20 partnership with Africa such as that of China, Germany, India and Japan. - Responsive Trade and Investment Agenda to address global challenges such as climate change, digital inclusion, pandemic preparedness, food security, and supply chain resilience, alongside toolbox of reforms in the investment treaty regime to support the global commons. - G20 Framework on Green Industrialisation and Investments towards a grand bargain that supports value addition of critical minerals at the source or close to the source and promotes resilient supply-chains. - On WTO Reform support for WTO reform and the development dimension of the WTO. - The next TIWG meeting will be held in May 2025 in Cape Town.